What is juvenile polyposis syndrome?

 - If the people with cancer had other physical or health features related to JPS syndrome.

-If JPS is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of BMPR1A and SMAD4.
+If JPS is suspected in a child or other family members, the health care providers or genetic counselor will likely recommend genetic testing of BMPR1A and SMAD4.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has JPS or JPS/HHT, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has JPS or JPS/HHT, diagnostic testing may take place as follows:

 - A blood sample is collected